Ordering-based Causal Discovery via Generalized Score Matching: Ordering-based Causal Discovery via Discrete Score Matching

-We say that the leaf variable $X_l$ is $\phi$-identifiable if Theorem \ref{theorem:main} holds for a certain measure $\phi$.
-The proof is delayed to Appendix \ref{apdx:proof-thm}.
-Note that our result implicitly assumes Condition \ref{ass:nonzero} to ensure that the singleton conditional densities are defined.

 Given any valid measure $\phi$, the non-decreasing randomness condition w.r.t $\phi$ ensures that the leaf variables are $\phi$-identifiable in any subgraph of $\rmG$.
 Theorem \ref{theorem:main} suggests that this single condition is sufficient to recover a correct topological order of $\rmG$ through a sequential leaf node detection, which goes as follows: the scores $\rvr(\cdot)$ are initially estimated from observed discrete samples; then it selects as a leaf node the $\argmax$ of the criterion and the column corresponding to the selected leaf variable is then removed from the data matrix.
 The process is repeated on the new data until the entire ordering is determined.
 With accurate estimation of the scores, a valid causal order can ultimately be identified.
-Our causal order search procedure is detailed in Appendix \ref{apdx:algo}, where we explain how the continuous-time discrete diffusion models can be used to estimate the reciprocal discrete score functions.
+Our causal order search procedure is detailed in in Algorithm \ref{algo:main}.

+\paragraph{\textbf{Estimation of Discrete Score Function.}} We employ continuous-time discrete diffusion models proposed in \citet{sun2022score} to estimate the singleton conditionals.
+The framework generalizes the ratio matching objective for binary variables from \citet{hyvarinen2007some}.
+The objective elegantly circumvents the calculation of the data score function and its minimizer is shown to be consistent.
+As for the parameterization of the score function, \citet{sun2022score} introduces a Transformer architecture that only requires $O(1)$ forward evaluations, which is adopted in our implementation.
+The model is designed in an amortized fashion where an entire ensemble of singletons is returned per input.
+In our implementation, models are trained on $4$ RTX $6000$ GPU cores with Adam optimizer \citep{kingma2014adam} at fixed $300$ epochs, $3000$ time steps and learning rates of $0.001$.
+The size of hidden units is set as $2d$ where $d$ is the number of variables in the data.
+For details on architecture design and the categorical ratio matching objective , we refer readers to Sections 4.1 and 5.3 in \citet{sun2022score}.

-\paragraph{Connection to Additive Noise Models}
+\subsection{Connection to Additive Noise Models}

+In relation to the previous literature, it is natural to ask whether the (expected conditional) variance function is applicable.